 Haywood golfers punch ticket to state championships

-May 10—Golf regionals wrapped up this Tuesday, as Haywood County's team had a bit of home-field advantage at the Springdale Resort in Cruso.
+May 13—Golf regionals wrapped up this Tuesday, as Haywood County's team had a bit of home-field advantage at the Springdale Resort in Cruso.

 "It's very exciting," Pisgah coach Bentley Rogers said.
 "It was really neat to see how it all happened for them Tuesday."